andreysobol/zkbugbounty/README.md

 We have few Secondary Functions:
 - `depositForBounty`
-- `upgradeStateTransitionVerifier`, `upgradeHashVerifier` - upgradability function for providing new version of zk circiuts
+- `upgradeStateTransitionVerifier`, `upgradeHackVerifier` - upgradability function for providing new version of zk circiuts
 - `recover` - restart smart contract after upgrade

 ## Tools and technologies